MicrosoftDocs/quantum-docs-pr/articles/welcome.md

 ---
 uid: microsoft.quantum.welcome
-title: Getting started with Microsoft Quantum
+title: Get started with Microsoft Quantum
 description: Learn how to get started with Microsoft Quantum and the QDK.
 author: natke
 ms.author: nakersha